Cryptomining 101: Everything you wanted to know and more

 It’s time to explore one of Bitcoin’s creator Satoshi Nakamoto’s most controversial and misunderstood ideas.
-It’s also the premier way to earn cryptocurrencies, so you’d better pay attention.
+Cryptomining is the premier way to earn cryptocurrencies, so you’d better pay attention.

 - Types of Cryptocurrency Mining

 - Bitcoin Mining vs Altcoin Mining

 - How to know if your mining operation is Profitable?

 - Crypto nining by location - where is it more profitable?

 The economic one is not the only incentive, by “mining” you’ll be helping to keep the crypto ecosystem safe and running like a swiss clock.
 The miners are an essential part of the whole process.
 And you could be one of them.

 But, this process we’re mentioning, what exactly does it entail?
 Let’s find out!

 You’ve heard the word, but what does it refer to?
 The blockchain is a distributed ledger.
 An accounting system that’s public, permanently available to any computer that wants it, and replicated by each one in exact copies.

 You see, cryptocurrencies run over decentralized networks.
 And the blockchain is what holds the network together.